aisingapore/TagUI/README.md

 If you know JavaScript coding and want to be more expressive, you can even use JavaScript directly in the flow.
 If not, you will still enjoy friendly but powerful features such as repositories to store your reusable objects, datatables for batch automation, and a Chrome extension which creates automation flows by recording your actions.
 For rapid prototyping, there's also an interactive live mode for trying out TagUI steps or JavaScript code in real-time.

 In addition to these features, there is automatic waiting for web elements to appear + error-checking + nesting of CasperJS code blocks.
 TagUI also supports visual automation of website and desktop through built-in integration with Sikuli.
-Instead of using element identifiers, images are used to identify user interface elements to interact with.
+Instead of using element identifiers, images can be used to identify user interface elements to interact with.

 # Set Up
 TagUI is in v1.5 and runs on macOS, Linux, Windows ([link to release notes](https://github.com/tebelorg/TagUI/releases))